ckids-datafirst/website/content/projects/2021-Fall/108/index.md

 ---
 !ProjectPage
 authors:
 - Lili Zhou
 - Nikita Goel
 - Chanda
 - Sanjeev Kadagathur Vadiraj
 - Audrey Lin
 - Wenjia Dou
 - Yolanda Gil
 categories: &id001
 - Fall 2021
+- Featured
 - Best Interdisciplinary Data Science Project
-date: "2021-01-01 00:00:00"
+date: '2021-01-01 00:00:00'
 external_link: null
 image: null
 slides: null
-summary:
-  The goal of this project is to assist clinicians to find the best course of treatment for a cancer patient based on the latest and most appropriate clinical trials.
+summary: The goal of this project is to assist clinicians to find the best course of treatment for a cancer patient based on the latest and most appropriate clinical trials.
 Because new drugs are appearing increasingly fast, it is hard to keep track of the outcomes of all clinical trials and determine the best treatment.
 In collaboration